-“When you notice significant changes in his behaviour, for example if he no longer wants to play with his friends, if he often complains of stomach pain, if he does not want to go to school anymore, if he has difficulty falling asleep at night”.
+“When you notice significant changes in their behavior, for example, if they no longer want to play with their friends, if they often complain of stomach pain, if they do not want to go to school anymore, if they have difficulty falling asleep at night”.

-- He refuses to do what he used to do for no apparent reason (school, extracurricular activities, hobbies, etc.)
+- Refusal to do what they used to do for no apparent reason (school, extracurricular activities, hobbies, etc.)

 - It seems more difficult to manage small sources of stress.

-Obviously, it is better to discuss with your child first when these changes occur and Dr Leonard strongly suggests validating the information with the teacher or daycare worker because they spend a lot of time with your child and can give you another perspective n the situation.
+Obviously, it is better to discuss with your child first when these changes occur and Dr. Leonard strongly suggests validating the information with the teacher or daycare worker because they spend a lot of time with your child and can give you another perspective in the situation.